nick-brown/ruby-interview-questions/README.md

 Q: How might you create a singleton?
 A: By including the `Singleton` module.

-Q: Can you defined accessor methods for class instance variables?
+Q: Can you define accessor methods for class instance variables?
 A: Yes, if they are defined as singleton methods of the class.

 Q: Can classes be nested?